corefan/xenko-docs/en/manual/troubleshooting/profiling.md

 * `Platform`: the currently executed platform (eg DirectX, OpenGL, Vulkan, etc)
 * `Profile`: the feature level for your game, set in **Game Settings > Rendering** (see [Game settings](../game-studio/game-settings.md))
 * `Resolution`: the game resolution
+* `Drawn triangles`: the number of triangles drawn per frame
+* `Draw calls`: the number of draw calls per frame
+* `Buffer memory`: the amount of memory allocated to buffers
+* `Texture memory`: the amount of memory allocated to textures

 In the **GPU** and **CPU** modes, the profiler displays information about the parts of the code being profiled, including active scripts.